CHTC/chtc-website-source/get-help.md

 **Cancellations will be announced via email and on this webpage.**

-## Office Hours are canceled Tuesday, March 23 and Thursday, March 25.
-We will resume normal office hours on Tuesday, March 30.

 In light of [measures being taken by campus regarding COVID-19](https://covid19.wisc.edu/), we have replaced in-person office hours with virtual office hours, office hours are: